doingandlearning/gatsby-blog/content/posts/advanced-sql-workshop.md

   - 'SQL'
   - 'Tyler Clark'
   - 'egghead.io'
-description: 'egghead workshop on Advanced SQL'
+description: 'workshop on Advanced SQL'
 ---

 A few weeks ago, I attended a workshop on Advanced SQL given by Tyler Clark.
 It was a really interesting evening.
 Here were some of the things I learnt.